TX16TX16/OpenField-Studio/README.md

 # OpenField Studio

-OpenField Studio is modular drill design software made for all types of bands.
+OpenField Studio is a customizable drill design software made for all types of bands.

 **Don't expect much of this project as it is in early development.**